Rechipo

 Rechipo is a 2009 Indian Telugu-language romantic action comedy film, starring Nithiin and Ileana D'Cruz.
 The film is produced by G. V. Ramana, cinematography by T. Surendra Reddy and directed by Parachuri Murali.
 The film released on 25 September 2009.
 Later, it was dubbed into Tamil as Dhana and Hindi as Aaj Ka Naya Khiladi (2010).
-The film was an utter flop.
+The film was a box office bomb.

 Soundtrack

 The songs were composed by Mani Sharma.